Return to Homepage

 Saharan Air Layer (SAL) - Product Description

-Background: This product is created by combining the 0.6, 0.8, 1.6, and 3.9µm channels on the Meteosat-8 satellite.
-The 0.6, 0.8, and 1.6µm channels are used as a proxy for the blue, green, and red regions of the visible spectrum and are combined into a single image.
+Background: This product is created by combining the 0.6, 0.8, 1.6, and 3.9 µm channels on the Meteosat Second Generation satellite.
+The 0.6, 0.8, and 1.6 µm channels are used as a proxy for the blue, green, and red regions of the visible spectrum and are combined into a single image.
+The 3.9 µm channel is used to supplement these visible and near-IR channels by providing continuous coverage through the nighttime hours.

 Notes:

-• The visible portion of the TruColor image is subject to sun glint (solar reflectance off the ocean surface).
+• The visible portion of the pseudo natural color image is subject to sun glint (solar reflectance off the ocean surface).
 This effect can make it look "dusty", when in fact, it may not be.
-This area of sun glint is easily identifiable as it rapidly moves across the basin in successive images.
+This area of sun glint is easily identifiable as it rapidly moves across the basin in successive images;

-• Low sun angles (relative to the position of the satellite) can make it easier to see suspended mineral dust because scattering by the aerosols is greater.
+• Low sun angles (relative to the position of the satellite) can make it easier to see suspended mineral dust and other aerosols because scattering by these particles is greater;

-• Saharan mineral dust can often be seen as far west as the Windward Islands (far western edge of the picture) in this imagery and looks like a brown haze.
+• Saharan mineral dust can often be seen as far west as the Windward Islands in this imagery and appears as a brown haze;

-• Cold clouds appear to have a bluish tint in this imagery.
-This is because the three visible channels being used to create the TruColor imagery are only proxies for the blue, green, and red portions of the visible spectrum.
+• Higher (colder) clouds appear as a light blue.
+This is because the three visible channels being used to create the pseudo natural imagery are only proxies for the blue, green, and red portions of the visible spectrum;

 For more SAL information, please visit the SAL Background Information page.